-Activities with a significant environmental impact, The vast majority of reductions in CO2 emissions such as electricity consumption, waste separain these scopes are thanks to the shift from fostion and chemical products are mapped and resil-based to renewable sources for our electricity ported yearly.
-Undergoing advisory and educasubscriptions, notably within five of our Austrational meetings and setting up communication lian stores.
-Another important driver of reductions was the purchase of Energy Attribute Certificates channels for these topics are some ways we enhance and sustain our efforts.
-Improvement plans, (EAC) for each specific market.
-For the full year when necessary, are created and revised annually of 2021, 77% of all electricity used in our Stores to drive the work forward.
-For instance, our CO2 and offices where from renewable sources.
-We emissions in Scope 1 and 2 of the Greenhouse Gas regularly provide the Repair Shops covered by the Protocol which includes our Repair Shops and ofenvironmental management system with internal fices, were reduced by 65% in 2021 compared to or external sustainability training, which connects the base year of 2018.
-We will continue to review to SDG 13, Climate action, target 13.3, Improve our electricity subscription to transition to 100% education and awareness-raising. renewable electricity sources where possible.
+Activities with a significant environmental impact, such as electricity consumption, waste separation and chemical products are mapped and reported yearly.
+Undergoing advisory and educational meetings and setting up communication channels for these topics are some ways we enhance and sustain our efforts.
+Improvement plans, when necessary, are created and revised annually to drive the work forward.
+For instance, our CO2 emissions in Scope 1 and 2 of the Greenhouse Gas Protocol which includes our Repair Shops and offices, were reduced by 65% in 2021 compared to the base year of 2018.
+We will continue to review our electricity subscription to transition to 100% renewable electricity sources where possible.